tswire/iAPS/README.md

 iAPS uses lot of frameworks published by the Loop community.

 # autoISF
+The autoISF branch is based on dev from the original [iAPS repo](https://github.com/artificial-pancreas/iaps) and includes my implementation of [autoISF by ga-zelle](https://github.com/T-o-b-i-a-s/AndroidAPS) for AAPS and some other extra features. autoISF is off by default.

-This branch includes autoISF to adjust ISF depending on 4 different effects in glucose behaviour that autoISF checks and reacts to:
+autoISF adjusts ISF depending on 4 different effects in glucose behaviour that autoISF checks and reacts to:
 * acce_ISF is a factor derived from acceleration of glucose levels
 * bg_ISF is a factor derived from the deviation of glucose from target
 * delta_ISF and pp_ISF are factors derived from glucose rise, 5min, 10min and 45min deltas and postprandial time frames